HMPO/hmpo-form-wizard/README.md

 Given a set of form steps and field definitions, the wizard function will create an express router with routing bound to each step of the form and input validation applied as configured.

-Additional checks are also applied to ensure a user completes the form in the correct order as well as CSRF checking at each step.
+Additional checks are also applied to ensure a user completes the form in the correct order.

 ## Usage